andreasmhallberg/readingnotes/README.md

 Hyphens are used in place of spaces in keywords.
 Colon is used for sub-keywords.
 Primarily this is used for varieties of Arabic, e.g. `@Arabic:Egyptian`.

 Keywords are added by me and are not those of the original author.
 There are some inconsistencies in how they are applied.

+Keywords are used instead of sorting notes in directories for field/language/publication type/whatever.
+It makes it possible for a note to simultaneously belong to several categories. `grep -l @<keyword> *` and such is used to filter notes. `ack -l '@<key1>' | ack -xl '@<key2>'` to find files containing both keyewords.